tewarig/Engineering-notes/readme.md

 ##### `git push`

-- Raise a Pull Request to the parent Repository
+- Raise a Pull Reqduest to the parent Repository

 ## Syncing a fork